baky0905/personal-website/blog/2021-02-28-data-engineering-part1.md

        - ![](./2021-02-28-data-engineering-part1/streaming-pipeline.png)

-  - Azure batch data pipeline that will take daily tweets in a form of csv reports, process them and store them to the same serving data store, Azure Cosmos Database.
+  - Azure batch data pipeline that will take daily tweets in a form of CSV reports, process them and store them to the same serving data store, Azure Cosmos Database.

   - Python Streamlit Web App (acting as a prototype) that sources data from Cosmos DB, and visualises it in a set of insightful charts.
 It will be deployed on Azure Web App Service.